enterspeedhq/enterspeed-docs/docs/integrations/umbraco/getting-started.md

 allowing the use of handles in Enterspeed.

 ## Run Jobs in All Server Roles
 Enables job processing for all Umbraco server roles.
+In most cases, this is not recommended, as multiple servers can pick up the same jobs from the shared database, resulting in multiple ingests of the same jobs.

 ## Web.config (Umbraco 7 or 8)